Regularized Brascamp-Lieb inequalities via Optimal Transport and Study of Equality Cases: Abstract

 \section{Abstract}

 We consider regularized Brascamp-Lieb inequalities using the theory of optimal transportation, more precisely an anisotropic version of Caffarelli's contraction theorem.
 Furthermore, we provide a full picture concerning the issues of finiteness of the Brascamp-Lieb constant and of the existence of Gaussian extremizers.
-Finally, we find all optimizers for these regularized Brascamp-Lieb inequalities by employing heat flow methods that were already used to settle this question for the non-regularized Brascamp-Lieb inequality, and give some interesting applications.
+We also find all optimizers for these regularized Brascamp-Lieb inequalities by employing heat flow methods that were already used to settle this question for the non-regularized Brascamp-Lieb inequality and introducing new ideas to deal with several difficulties, which do not appear for the non-regularized Brascamp-Lieb datum.
+Finally, we give some interesting applications.

 \\